 April is Child Abuse Prevention Month

-Every April in America, we take an annual observance to raise awareness of childhood abuse around the country and also — a promise to prevent it.
-Whether we’re donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children and young people everywhere.
+Every April in America, we take an annual observance to raise awareness of childhood abuse around the country and — a promise to prevent it.
+Whether we are donating our time as an advocate or sharing our ideas with those around us, we can all play pivotal roles in doing something that enhances the lives of children and young people everywhere.

 Healthy childhood development means a successful and engaged community.
-It means children who don’t have to be familiar with the devastating aspects of life like abuse and maltreatment — the things that potentially prevent them from developing into happy adults worthy of thriving.
+It means children who do not have to be familiar with the devastating aspects of life like abuse and maltreatment — the things that potentially prevent them from developing into happy adults worthy of thriving.

 Founded in 1972, the national nonprofit Prevent Child Abuse America is an organization with chapters in all 50 states.
-This April 2021, they’re building on the success of last year’s abuse prevention campaign while they work to deepen their message.
-This year’s theme is “Growing a Better Tomorrow for All Children, Together.”
+This April 2023, they are building on the success of last year’s abuse prevention campaign while they work to deepen their message.
+This year’s theme is “Building Together: Prevention in Partnership.”

 Maybe you’re a volunteer, a coach, a teacher, or a caregiver — someone ready and willing to know how to look for the signs of abuse among children and be able to prevent it.
 Today is the perfect time to learn more and to work alongside the advocates striving every day to prevent child abuse and neglect everywhere.